Tiffydidit/Review-Work-/week6.md

 There's but so many office and seinfeld reruns a girl can watch.

 Today was more of the same.
 Tomorrow I have my graduation from the NYPL coding class.

+R.O.I.
+(Renouncing Our Isms) recognizes that human beings are organic